npostulart/gulp-compass-imagehelper/README.md

-# gulp-compass-imagehelper
+# gulp-sass-image
-> compass-imagehelper [Gulp](https://github.com/gulpjs/gulp) plugin for polyfilling the compass imagehelper functions to node-sass enviroments.
+> [Gulp](https://github.com/gulpjs/gulp) plugin for polyfilling the compass imagehelper functions to node-sass enviroments.

 This plugin generates a helper .scss file, which you have to @import into your own sass project.
 The generated sass file acts as a polyfill:
 Inside the generated file is a sass map which contains all the image infos including a inlined data version.